LucasDelfino92/morrowindsharp/main2.md

 [**UI Expansion**](https://www.nexusmods.com/morrowind/mods/46071)
 Expands UI functionality with searching, filtering, and more visual feedback.

+> ℹ️ The dialog menu component, toggleable from the mod's configuration menu, highlights topics with unseen unique dialogue.
+For a closer to vanilla experience, you may want to disable this component.

 [**Alchemical Knowledge**](https://www.nexusmods.com/morrowind/mods/49036)
 Fixes gameplay and interface inconsistencies in the alchemy menu, provides it with a built-in effect filter and implements a Skyrim-like system for remembering ingredient effects.